Lixie-Labs/Emotiscope/the_multiplayer_update.md

 ## The Emotiscope App Is Getting Its Own Repository Soon

-In exchange for no longer including the web-app inside of Emotiscope for safe keeping, I'll do everything in my power to ensure that the web-app stays archived and open sourced online, making it simple to host offline copies for yourself years from now.
+In exchange for no longer including the web-app inside of Emotiscope for safe keeping, I'll do everything in my power to ensure that the web-app stays archived and open sourced online, making it simple to host and find offline copies for yourself years from now.

 ## Farewell, Arduino.